Air Central (China): Destinations

-Linyi–Linyi Airport

 Fleet

-As of May 2021 the China Central Longhao Airlines fleet consisted of:
+As of August 2025, Air Central operates the following aircraft:

 Main business and future planning

-The company initially set up Boeing B737 series models of air passenger and cargo fleet, operating domestic and international air passenger and cargo operations, including international and domestic (including Hong Kong, Macao and Taiwan) air cargo shipping business: aircraft maintenance, aircraft supply, the airport waiting Airport management services, air transport goods packaging services, handling handling, road transport of goods agents, international freight forwarders, cargo inspection agency services.
+The company initially set up Boeing 737 series models of air passenger and cargo fleet, operating domestic and international air passenger and cargo operations, including international and domestic (including Hong Kong, Macao and Taiwan) air cargo shipping business, aircraft maintenance, aircraft supply, the airport waiting and management services, air transport goods packaging services, handling handling, road transport of goods agents, international freight forwarders and cargo inspection agency services.

-Currently, Long Hao Airways has purchased three Boeing 737-300F aircraft.
-In the future, the Company will make full use of the advantageous resources of the Guangzhou International Hub Airport and gradually expand the fleet size.
-It is estimated that the number of aircraft fleet will increase by 5 each year and reach about 50 by 2020, And built an air transport network system based in Guangzhou and taking B777 / A350 series aircraft as its carrying capacity to radiate Southeast Asia and even the world.
+Currently, Longhao Airways has purchased three Boeing 737-300F aircraft.
+In the future, the company will make full use of the advantageous resources of the Guangzhou International Hub Airport and gradually expand the fleet size.
+It was estimated that the number of aircraft fleet will increase by 5 each year and reach about 50 by 2020, and an air transport network system based in Guangzhou will be built and take 777 and A350 series aircraft as its carrying capacity increases to radiate Southeast Asia and even the world.